 BBC Media Centre

 Did You Know?

 Various characters were shown watching Enoch Powell's infamous "Rivers of Blood" speech on TV.
+This dates the episode exactly, as the speech was made on 20 April 1968 to the General Meeting of the West Midlands Area Conservative Political Centre.
 See more

 When Jim is chasing Charlie Watt through the scrapyard a camera operator is visible in the background just as Jim puts his right hand on the hull of a blue boat.
 See more